valeriansaliou/node-sales-tax/README.md

 ## How are tax numbers validated?

-For now, this library only supports tax number (VAT number) validation for European countries.
+For now, this module only supports tax number (VAT number) validation for European countries.

 ### :eu: European countries